Marceline the Vampire Queen: In Adventure Time (20102018)

+In Distant Lands (2020) and Fionna and Cake (2023)

 Marceline is the focus of the episode "Obsidian" in the spin-off series Distant Lands.
 Marceline and Bubblegum travel to defeat a dragon that threatens the lives of the Glass Kingdom, where Marceline is revered as a saint for having defeated the dragon centuries before.
 The episode depicts Marceline and Bubblegum living together as a couple and explores their previous relationship troubles as well as Marceline's childhood trauma.

+Various forms of Marceline appeared in the series Adventure Time: Fionna and Cake.
+Apart from her gender-swapped version, Marshall Lee, she cameos in the episode "Simon Petrokov" when she is trying to get a matching tattoo with her girlfriend, Bubblegum.
+In the episode "The Star," a version of Marceline known as The Star, from a parallel universe where she was raised by the Vampire King, battles that universe's Bonnibel Bubblegum, with Samantha Puc of Polygon describing the two as "incredibly flirtatious enemies".

 Other

 The gender-swapped version of Marceline—named Marshall Lee—appeared in the third-season episode "Fionna and Cake".
 This version of the character only had a small cameo and no lines.
 It was later revealed that another Fionna and Cake episode was in the works for season five, and that the plot would largely revolve around Marshall Lee.
 The episode—titled "Bad Little Boy"—aired on February 18, 2013.
 In the episode, the princesses that are captured by the Ice King are tired of his poorly written Fionna and Cake fan fiction stories, so Marceline stops by the Ice Kingdom to show him how to do it properly; she tells a tale involving her gender-swapped character, Marshall Lee.
 The character was voiced by comedian and musician Donald Glover.
 Additionally, Marshall Lee makes a cameo appearance in the third Fionna and Cake episode entitled "The Prince Who Wanted Everything", and has a speaking role in the fourth entitled "Five Short Tables".

 A six issue spin-off comic miniseries titled Marceline and the Scream Queens, written by Meredith Gran of Octopus Pie, debuted in July 2012.
 The series featured Marceline and Princess Bubblegum forming a band and touring around Ooo.
 The series are published by Boom!
 Studios under its kid-oriented imprint KaBoom, which also publishes the rest of the Adventure Time series.
 Other contributors to the series include Faith Erin Hicks, and Liz Prince.
 KaBoom has also published Seeing Red by Kate Leth, and Marceline Gone Adrift by Gran.

-Marceline is also featured in the iOS game Adventure Time: Rock Bandits.
-In the context of the game, the Ice King kidnaps Marceline's fans at a concert so that they will be his fans instead.
-Finn and Jake must then free the captured citizens.
-Marceline appears as a playable character in the toys-to-life video game Lego Dimensions, distributed via a "fun pack" containing a Marceline Lego minifigure and a constructable "Lunatic Amp" accessory.
+In the realm of video games, Marceline has also been featured in the iOS game Adventure Time: Rock Bandits, the toys-to-life video game Lego Dimensions, and the free-to-play crossover fighting game Multiversus.